 Though there are some domestic Muscovy ducks, they have wild counterparts who are the largest of all North American ducks.
 A Wild Muscovy Duck has a warty red face with a white and black crown.
 The neck area is white and extends down to the chest.

 However, a male Muscovy duck has a greenish-black back with whitish plumage underneath.
 It extends to the legs and tail.
-Unlike their counterparts who prefer open waters, this North American duck species prefer forested areas’ security.
+Unlike their counterparts who prefer open waters, this North American duck species prefers forested areas’ security.

 They enjoy staying perched on long trees away from imminent danger and nest in tree cavities.
-When hunting them, always look up and luckily, you can spot them on the trees.
+When hunting them, always look up, and luckily, you can spot them on the trees.

 Some of the 20 North American duck species above are easy to spot, while others might take time.

 All in all, they make a waterfowl hunting adventure exciting, to say the least.
-Now that you know the common duck species, you can plan your next fowl hunting adventure better.
+Now that you know all the common duck species, you can plan your next fowl hunting adventure better.